-Patients' data regarding demographics, oncologic and HCRU were collected using our center patient's institutional database.
-The hospital of the University of Sherbrooke is the unique tertiary/quaternary health care provider in this region of Quebec; therefore, virtually all diagnosis, treatments and follow-ups will be catch in our database.

-Demographics data included gender and age at diagnosis; oncologic data included histology type, initial metastasis burden, and Motzer's risk stratification (14).
-Histology types were collected either from the primary tumor or metastasis pathology report.
-Initial metastasis spread was devised into three sub-groups: single metastasis, oligometastases (one to five metastasis), and plurimetastases (six or more metastasis).
+Patients' demographics, as well as oncological and HCRU data were collected using our centre's institutional patient database.
+The hospital of the University of Sherbrooke is the only tertiary/quaternary healthcare provider in this region of Quebec; therefore, virtually all diagnosis, treatments, and followups are captured in this database.
+Demographic data included gender and age at diagnosis; oncological data included histology type, initial metastasis burden, and Motzer's risk stratification.
+Histology types were collected either from the primary tumour or metastasis pathology report.
+Initial metastasis spread was devised into three subgroups: single metastasis, oligometastases (one to five metastases), and plurimetastases (six or more metastases).

 HRCU variables were collected starting from the diagnosis of mRCC.
-They included non-scheduled, mRCC related, total number of hospitalisations and emergency department visits, total number of days hospitalized and number of healthcare consultants, including the palliative care team.
-Healthcare consultants included medical specialties and other health professionals (i.e., physical therapists, social workers, nutritionists, psychologists) involved in the care of the mRCC patients.
-In addition to the absolute value of each HRCU variable collected, a value per month of survival was calculated to evaluate the predisposition of each group of using health-care resources.
+They included non-scheduled, mRCC-related, total number of hospitalizations and emergency department visits, total number of days hospitalized, and number of healthcare consultants, including the palliative care team.
+Healthcare consultants included medical specialties and other health professionals (i.e., physical therapists, social workers, nutritionists, psychologists) involved in the care of mRCC patients.
+In addition to the absolute value of each HRCU variable collected, HCRU values per month of survival were calculated to evaluate the predisposition of each group of using healthcare resources.